 London Days: August 9-10, Visit St. Paul’s Cathedral or Westminster Abbey, the Tower of London, evening concert with St. Marylebone Girls School Choir at St. Marylebone Church August 9, groupie freedom to shop, sightsee or attend a concert at the Proms!

-Hereford Cathedral: sing Evensong August 11; sing Matins, Eucharist and Evensong on August 12; tour Mappa Mundi (a fascinating medieval map of the world), the Chained Library (just what you think!) and the top of the Cathedral tower.
+Hereford Cathedral: sing Evensong August 11; sing Matins, Eucharist and Evensong on August 12, and Evensong August 14; tour Mappa Mundi (a fascinating medieval map of the world), the Chained Library (just what you think!) and the top of the Cathedral tower.
 Lunchtime organ recital on August 14, Hereford Variations, on the mighty restored Henry Willis organ.
-Hereford will also host a special end of tour banquet on August 14.
+Hereford Cathedral’s College Hall will be the site of a special end of tour banquet.